CorradoLanera/gpteasyr/README.md

                          # analyze after being embedded in the prompt.
    sys_prompt = sys_prompt,
    usr_prompt = usr_prompt,
-   na_if_error = TRUE,  # dafault is FALSE, and in case of error the
+   closing = closing,  # this will be added AFTER the embedded text na_if_error = TRUE,  # dafault is FALSE, and in case of error the
                         # the error will be signaled and computation
                         # stopped.